-Crohn's disease and ulcerative colitis are diseases characterized by chronic inflammation of the gastrointestinal tract.
-As they are chronic dieases, treatment involves managing the disease activity and symptoms.
+Crohn's disease is characterized by chronic inflammation of the gastrointestinal tract.
+As a chronic diease, treatment involves managing the disease activity and symptoms.
 Many IBD patients experience severe disease activity and do not respond to existing treatment options.
 For these patients, frequent hospitalization and repeat surgeries are needed to bring about short term disease control.
 An alternative treatment option is stem cell therapy.

 How Stem Cell Therapy Works

 Stem cells are unspecialized cells in the body.
 They have 2 characteristics that make them stand out and suitable for medical therapies.
 Stem cells are able to divide and renew themselves.
 They can be induced to become tissue and organ specific cells.
 Because of these characteristics, stem cells act as an internal repair system and can replace diseased and damaged tissues.
 Stem cell therapy works in IBD by serving as repair systems for specific inflammatory responses.